 1) Always plug the charger into the cooler first then plug it into the wall,it should go from red to green...If it stays green then your batteries or your charger are bad..

-2) First check that your charger is putting out more volts than needed
+2) First check that your charger is putting out proper voltage

 Next Check Battery Power..

 2) If you have full power but it turns red right away you could have one or both batteries dead and unless they are fairly new I suggest replacing both because if you replace only 1 the new one will be slowly drawn permantly down to the level of the weakest battery..If they are fairly new then you can use the volt meter to see which one seems lower than the other sitting and under load..Each battery fully charged should reach 13.4-13.8 volts and then after they cool they should NEVER go under 12.4 volts which is resting voltage/empty.

-3) Remember,depending on weight,ground grade and load the yellow light can come on at take off but it should go away after your moving..You can upgrade to my dead,25%,50%,75%,100% throttle that monitors it much better..
+3) Remember,depending on weight of driver,ground grade or inclines and load the yellow light can come on at take off but it should go away after your moving..You can upgrade to my dead,25%,50%,75%,100% throttle that monitors it much better..

 Thottle lights up then slowly fades out to nothing

 You just had "Crazy mode"..First off im sure you have a great story and ive heard many,,sometimes it can happen when its by itself in the garage..It can only be 2 things..Unplug the throttle,if it still goes full throttle,its your controller/ECM..If it stops then your black wire came out,has a short or your throttle is bad..if the black wire on throttle is not making contact it can do this along with sensor in throttle or magnet in throttle.